Balram72/Balram72/README.md

 ## About my self 👨‍💻

-* I'm a Sr. Software Engineer.
+* I'm a Jr. Software Engineer.